Helium-3: He-3 power plants

 There have been many claims about the capabilities of helium-3 power plants.
 According to proponents, fusion power plants operating on deuterium and helium-3 would offer lower capital and operating costs than their competitors due to less technical complexity, higher conversion efficiency, smaller size, the absence of radioactive fuel, no air or water pollution, and only low-level radioactive waste disposal requirements.
 Recent estimates suggest that about $6 billion in investment capital will be required to develop and construct the first helium-3 fusion power plant.
 Financial break even at today's wholesale electricity prices (5 US cents per kilowatt-hour) would occur after five 1-gigawatt plants were on line, replacing old conventional plants or meeting new demand.

 The reality is not so clear-cut.
 The most advanced fusion programs in the world are inertial confinement fusion (such as National Ignition Facility) and magnetic confinement fusion (such as ITER and Wendelstein 7-X).
 In the case of the former, there is no solid roadmap to power generation.
 In the case of the latter, commercial power generation is not expected until around 2050.
 In both cases, the type of fusion discussed is the simplest: D–T fusion.
 The reason for this is the very low Coulomb barrier for this reaction; for D+^{3}He, the barrier is much higher, and it is even higher for ^{3}He–^{3}He.
 The immense cost of reactors like ITER and National Ignition Facility are largely due to their immense size, yet to scale up to higher plasma temperatures would require reactors far larger still.
 The 14.7 MeV proton and 3.6 MeV alpha particle from D–^{3}He fusion, plus the higher conversion efficiency, means that more electricity is obtained per kilogram than with D–T fusion (17.6 MeV), but not that much more.
 As a further downside, the rates of reaction for helium-3 fusion reactions are not particularly high, requiring a reactor that is larger still or more reactors to produce the same amount of electricity.

-In 2022, Helion Energy claimed that their 7th fusion prototype (Polaris; fully funded and under construction as of September 2022) will demonstrate "net electricity from fusion", and will demonstrate "helium-3 production through deuterium–deuterium fusion" by means of a "patented high-efficiency closed-fuel cycle".